hgc123123/nyush-cluster/nyush-cluster/docs/storage/storage-locations.md

 Loss of this data requires to redo manual work (like programming).

 2. **Scratch** folders store data of potentially large size which has a medium life time and is important.
-Examples are raw sequencing data and intermediate results that are to be kept (e.&nbsp;g. sorted and indexed BAM files).

 Storage comes in two types which differ in their I/O speed, total capacity, and cost.
 They are called Tier 1 and Tier 2 and sometimes hot storage and warm storage.
 In the HPC filesystem they are mounted in /gpfsnyu/home and /gpfsnyu/scratch.